ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/querying/projections.dotnet.markdown

 {NOTE: }

-* This article provides examples of projecting query results when querying a static-index.
+* This article provides examples of projecting query results when querying a __static-index__.

 * __Prior to this article__, please refer to [Project query results - Overview](../../client-api/session/querying/how-to-project-query-results)
   for general knowledge about Projections and dynamic-queries examples.